-- A refund of tax, other than a tax for which a different form must be used. - An abatement of tax, other than income, estate, or gift tax. - A refund of excess social security or railroad retirement (RRTA) tax withheld by any one employer, but only if the employer will not adjust the overcollection.
-See the instructions for line 6. - A refund of social security or Medicare taxes that were withheld in error.
+- A refund of tax, other than a tax for which a different form must be used. - An abatement of tax, other than income, estate, or gift tax.
+Employers cannot use Form 843 to request an abatement of FICA tax, RRTA tax or income tax withholding overpayments. - A refund to an employee of excess social security or railroad retirement (RRTA) tax withheld by any one employer, but only if your employer will not adjust the overcollection.
+See the instructions for line 6. - A refund to an employee of social security or Medicare taxes that were withheld in error.
 If you are a nonresident alien student, see Pub.
 519 for specific instructions. - A refund of excess tier 2 RRTA tax when you had more than one railroad employer for the year and your total tier 2 RRTA tax withheld or paid for the year was more than the tier 2 limit.
-See the instructions for line 3. - A refund of employment taxes when you reported and paid more federal income tax on your employment tax return than you actually withheld from an employee.

-- A refund or abatement of interest, penalties, or additions to tax caused by certain IRS errors or delays, or certain erroneous written advice from the IRS. - A refund or abatement of a penalty or addition to tax due to reasonable cause or other reason (other than erroneous advice) allowed under the law. - A refund of the penalty imposed under section 6715 for misuse of dyed fuel.
+See the instructions for line 3. - A refund or abatement of interest, penalties, or additions to tax caused by certain IRS errors or delays, or certain erroneous written advice from the IRS. - A refund or abatement of a penalty or addition to tax due to reasonable cause or other reason (other than erroneous written advice provided by the IRS) allowed under the law. - A refund of the penalty imposed under section 6715 for misuse of dyed fuel. - A refund or abatement of tier 1 RRTA tax for an employee representative.